environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Minor allele must be present at least twice overall to retain a SNP\
 Retain one SNP per locus (= RAD tag) at random \
 Calculate F-statistics\
-Export files in vcf, STRUCTURE, and Genepop formats\
+Export files in vcf and Genepop formats
-Number of threads to run on: 4 (be sure to run with slurm and request 4 nodes)

 Note: By now you all know my soapbox about calculating linkage disequilibrium directly rather than assuming your SNPs are unlinked if you only use one per RAD tag.
 However, that is a standard practice (much as I disagree with it), and in the interests of streamlining this HW, go ahead and use this standard approach which is already built into Stacks.